smitkunpara/copilot_followup_mcp/README.md

 # Copilot Follow-up MCP Server

-An MCP (Model Context Protocol) server that enables interactive follow-up questions for VSCode Copilot Chat.
-This solves the limitation where Copilot doesn't natively support asking follow-up questions during conversations.
+An MCP (Model Context Protocol) server that lets Copilot Chat keep asking you questions inside the same request, so you do not burn through the 300 monthly messages on student accounts.

+## Why this exists

+- Preserve Copilot quota: tool calls stay inside one request and do not consume new messages.
+- Keep conversations on-rails: AI must confirm next steps, completion, and clarifications through the tool.
+- Cross-platform and resilient: falls back through multiple terminal launchers so you still get the prompt.

-## Features
+## Features at a glance

-- 🔄 **Interactive Follow-up Questions** - AI can ask users questions with multiple choice options
+- 🔄 Interactive follow-up prompts with multiple choice and free-form input
-- ⌨️ **Rich CLI Interface** - Navigate with arrow keys, edit options, or type custom responses
+- ⌨️ Prompt-toolkit UI: arrow navigation, edit options, or type immediately
-- ✍️ **Typing-First UX** - Start typing immediately for custom responses without navigation
-- 🪟 **Cross-Platform** - Works on Windows, macOS, and Linux
+- 🪟 Works on Windows, macOS, and Linux with sensible fallbacks
-- 🔁 **Loop Support** - Designed to be used repeatedly until user explicitly says "finish"
+- 🔁 Loop-friendly: ask after each step until you explicitly say "finish"
+- 💰 No extra Copilot requests consumed while interacting

 ## Installation